aws-samples/serverless-patterns/apigw-lambda-s3-sam-java/README.md

 ## Testing

+1. For testing this, you can use any file upto 5 GB in size.
+For example you can downlaod the [Amazon S3 user guide](https://s3.amazonaws.com/awsdocs/S3/latest/s3-gsg.pdf).

-1. Run the following command from to run the test class to upload a file using Amazon S3 pre-signed URL:
+2. Run the following command from to run the test class to upload a file using Amazon S3 pre-signed URL:

    ```bash
    java -cp target/test-classes/ com.example.S3UploadIntegrationTest